 Orange County Arson Defense Attorney

 Outside of earthquakes, forest fires pose the biggest threat to Southern Californians.
-During fire season, people living in burn prone areas have to brace themselves.
-So, it should come as no surprise that law enforcement are particularly tough on suspected arsonists.
+During wildfire season, people living in burn-prone areas have to brace themselves.
+So, it should come as no surprise that law enforcement is particularly tough on suspected arsonists.
 Unlike other parts of the country, our region is especially dry.
 One loose ember can burn millions of acres to the ground, causing tremendous financial damage and killing anyone caught in the blaze.

 Contact the Law Office of Michael L. Guisti to schedule a free consultation at your earliest convenience.
 Remember that you have rights and the burden of proof falls upon the prosecution.
 This means there is ample time to build a solid defense and refute whatever charges you face.
 But you must act now to avoid further complications.

-If you are suspected of committing arson, you are being charged under California Penal Code Section 451.
-The law states that anyone can be considered guilty of arson if they:
+If you are suspected of committing arson, you are being charged under California Penal Code Section 451, which states that you:

 "Willfully and maliciously sets fire to or burns or causes to be burned or who aids, counsels, or procures the burning of, any structure, forest land, or property."